philgyford/pepysdiary/README.md

 ### 4. Set up the database

-Once that's running, showing the logs, open another terminal window/tab.
+Once Docker's running, showing the logs, open another terminal window/tab.

 There are two ways we can populate the database.
 First we'll create an empty one, and second we'll populate it with a dump of data from the live site.